The Do’s and Don’ts of Security Deposits and Last Months Rent : Massachusetts Landlord Training Series

 For the last month’s rent, you must:

 - give the tenant a receipt that states:

 - the amount of the rent,

 - that you must pay interest, and

-- requesting that the tenant provide you with a forwarding address, where any interest earned may be sent,
+- that the tenant should provide you with a forwarding address where the interest may be sent; and

 Massachusetts Security Deposit Law and Cases: